p-raj/p-raj.github.io/bad-decision.md

   - criticize the judgment
   - criticize the leader
   - become indifferent
-  - gets confused and their productivity tanks
+  - gets confused and their productivity tanks.

 It’s a loose-loose relationship if a leader can't justify their decisions, answer the questions openly.